Want to get a good LinkedIn profile? Here are 5 examples of what you should and should not say on your LinkedIn profile.

 Ace the Headline

 Your headline should speak to your purpose and grab the reader’s attention.
-It should not be where you put your functional title such as “president, CEO” or “analyst.”
+It should not only contain your functional title such as “president, CEO” or “analyst” but also something more conceptual that reflects your mission and purpose.